Rat Care

 Shop by cage need

-- Fairy Mushroom Rat Cage Accessory Kit: a complete themed route with a hide, shelves, foraging cups, and mounting fittings.
+- Fairy Mushroom Rat Cage Accessory Kit: a complete themed setup with a hide, shelves, foraging cups, and mounting fittings.

-- Teapot Rat Hide and Shelf Set: a smaller hide and shelf route for a themed cage setup.
+- Teapot Rat Hide and Shelf Set: a smaller hide and shelf choice for a themed cage setup.

-- Fairy Mushroom Rat Hide: a focused hide route when you do not need the full kit.
+- Fairy Mushroom Rat Hide: a focused hide choice when you do not need the full kit.

-- Dragon Rat Shelf Set: a climbing and ledge route for adding height and movement.
+- Dragon Rat Shelf Set: a climbing and ledge for movement for adding height and movement.

-- Rat Diner: a feeding route for food presentation and daily cage interest.
+- Rat Diner: a feeding choice for food presentation and daily cage interest.

 - Rat Picnic Bench Food Bowl: a raised feeding point for fresh food, treats, and simple mealtime enrichment.